hooksw/konify/README.md

 ```
 #### How to Wrap Native View

-first we declare a expect function, for Example,Text()
+first we declare an expect function, for example,Text()
 ```kotlin
 expect fun Text(text:State<String>)
 ```